kestisgabriel/budge/README.md

 # BUDGE

-A compact and highly performant CSR SPA for productivity tools such as expense tracking, time management.
+A compact SPA for expense tracking.

 ## Stack